kim2haerin/text-base-game/proposal.md

 - generate some NPC to interact with along the way
 - musics and sound effect
 - be able to earn money in the game
-- make some spots for fishing
-- make some spot where you can cook food
 - make a gasha machine
 -add some side quests
   - it like a lottery machine